 but yeah basically I can't afford to buy records or go out anymore.

 ― has arlen specter never heard clarence thomas's laugh?
-(Shakey Mo Collier), Friday, 2 July 2010 17:46 (seven years ago) Permalink
+(Shakey Mo Collier), Friday, 2 July 2010 17:46 (eight years ago) Permalink

 We've already been living off just my salary for like three-four months and have tightened things up pretty tight already.
 Fortunately I make enough to pay for rent/groceries/basic bills and we saved up a decent chunk of $$$ specifically to pay for baby-related costs so I know we aren't going to starve or deprive our baby or anything but the question is how long those savings are going to last.